Learn About CHIP in Alaska

 To qualify for Children’s Health Insurance Program benefits, the total income of the household must be equal to or lower than the federal guidelines for enrollment.
 This CHIP income eligibility amount varies based on the size of the household.

 CHIP eligibility for children in Alaska may still be extended to some children who already have existing health insurance in certain situations.
 This applies to the indigenous peoples of Alaska who may be covered by Indian Health Service, as well as children from households with a very low income.
 Even though CHIP is primarily considered an alternative Medicaid for children, pregnant women are also covered under this program.
-To learn more about CHIP and Medicaid eligibility, you can download our comprehensive guide today.
+To learn more about CHIP and Medicaid requirements, you can download our free guide today.

 How to Apply for CHIP in Alaska